Blog

 Comparison of business card manager apps showing yes or no support for card scanning, digital business cards, AI enrichment, event lead capture, CRM exports, and offline access.

-• Reduce manual work after meetings and events
+• Reduce the manual cleanup that usually happens after meetings and events

 Rather than replacing networking skills, these tools protect the value of conversations already happening.